plakrisenko/Pain_signaling_code/README.md

 - `src/ensemble.py`
   Core ensemble utilities: construct ensembles (from optimization endpoints or histories), predict observables and full state trajectories for all ensemble members, and state visualizations.
+  Figures 2 and 5 were generated using this script, as well as the Supplementary Figure S4.

+- `src/visualization.py`
+  Helper functions for plotting and visualizing simulation results, including observables and state trajectories.
+Used by `optimization.py`, `in_silico_experiments.py`, and `feedback_hypothesis.py`.

+- `src/validation.py`
+  Driver script for simulating the validation dataset (uses the PEtab problem in `petab/validation`).
+It produces visualizations of the validation data and model predictions.
+  Figure 6 was generated using this script.